IBM/cloudant-spring/README.md

 The sample has two rest endpoints, `/all_dbs` which returns a list of all databases for the Cloudant account, and `/all_docs` which returns a list of all document ids for the database configured at `myconfig.db`.

-To run the sample, you will need to edit the `application.properties` file, substituting your own settings as necessary.
+To run the sample, you will need to edit the `application.properties` file, substituting your own settings as necessary:

-application.properties:
 ```properties
 cloudant.auth.type=iam
 cloudant.url=https://<uuid>-bluemix.cloudantnosqldb.appdomain.cloud